rntz/datafun/README.md

 `system-posets-2layer.md`: More explicitly adjoint version of the above.

-`*.rkt`: Implementation of datafun, with bells and whistles. `repl.rkt` is most useful.
+`src/`: Implementation of datafun in Racket. `src/repl.rkt` is most useful.

 # Datafun